For non-web 3 natives, this section will familiarize you with using some of the most crucial components of the Solana ecosystem.

 Here is our Photo Finish Generation Zero ticket page on Magic Eden.
 Make sure you have adequate funds, select your ticket of choice and finalize the purchase!
 Congratulations, you now own a Generation Zero racehorse!

 Redeem your ticket

-You will need to redeem your ticket into our beta (and eventually, our live game!), make sure you’ve created an account and connect your wallet at the top right of the screen.
+You will need to redeem your ticket into our live game!, make sure you’ve created an account and connect your wallet at the top right of the screen.
 Make sure the wallet you connect is the same wallet that contains the ticket you purchased!
 Once connected, you will see your ticket(s) displayed next to your wallet address at the top.